jchristman/docker-ide/README.md

  1. [pwndbg](https://github.com/pwndbg/pwndbg) for better gdb awesomeness
  2. [pwntools](https://github.com/Gallopsled/pwntools) for exploit dev

+## Tmux Config

+ 1. Scroll with mouse is enabled by default to you can use your mouse for scrollback.
+ 2. Key mappings for ctrl-arrows are created.
+Left maps to previous window, Right maps to next window, Up maps to window list, Down maps to last window.

 ## Other key differences

  1. The Alpine Linux is against edge repositores instead of stable so that gdb-multiarch could be used instead of the specific one from the VM.